pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 ## QQ for Julin
 - Nipponbare early vs late? is this young and older plants? or time of year? or time of day?
+- Should the sampling depth be considered treatment or environment?
 ____
 # Assignment